Your Ultimate Guide to Income Tax Rates and Personal Allowances

 National Insurance contributions

-It isn’t just the ins and outs of tax you need to be aware of, there’s also National Insurance contributions (NICs).
+It isn’t just income tax you need to be aware of — there’s also National Insurance contributions (NICs).
+Here’s a quick summary:

 However, if you’re looking for a quick summary, look no further: